flutter/website/src/content/app-architecture/guide.md

 In Flutter, Views are the widget classes of your application.
-Views are the primary method of rendering UI, and shouldn’t contain any business logic.
+Views are the primary method of rendering UI, and shouldn't contain any business logic.
 They should be passed all data they need to render from the ViewModel.

 <img src='/assets/images/docs/app-architecture/guide/feature-architecture-simplified-View-highlighted.png'